-Riso D’uomo by Here Design, United Kingdom5 March,2018
+Riso D’uomo by Here Design

-Opinion by Richard Baird
+Opinion by Richard Baird Posted 5 March 2018

 Riso D’uomo is a Milanese Carnaroli rice brand, cultivated from the same stock over hundreds of years, and grown within sight of the historic Duomo di Milano.
 Carnaroli is often referred to as ‘the king of rice’, and is known for its high-quality nutritional properties, cooking consistency and a ‘bite’ that makes it ideal for risotto.

 Illustration forms an unmistakable continuity.
 One that can accommodate a plethora of rice varieties.
 There is just enough variation in shape, lines and fills to divide the range, although, presumably, shelf layout helps.
 The relationship between illustration and type is clear and satisfying.
-Type similarly plays with the period and the artisanal, while size, weight and arrangement establishes a simple hierarchy.
+Type similarly plays with the period and the artisanal, while size, weight and arrangement establish a simple hierarchy.

-There is an elegance and visual drama here that feels fitting for the “king of rice”.
-It finds a balance between retaining many of the historical qualities of the reference point whilst developing this in a way that is modern, unique and useful way going forward.
+There is an elegance and visual drama to the work that feels fitting for the “king of rice”.
+It finds a balance between retaining many of the historical qualities of the reference point whilst developing this in a way that is modern, unique and useful going forward.
 Often the premium and artisanal demands restraint, space, typographical nuance and an element of materiality in surface or finish, this is quite different.
 The value is in the idea, in the uniqueness and boldness of its graphic expression.
 More work by Here Design on BP&O.